Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 I have the custom fields for my project post type.
 If you want to use the same custom fields and project post type as mine, you can download my plugin below and activate it in your WordPress site.

-We will create our own plugin for this tutorial.
+- We will create our own plugin for this tutorial.
 First, we create a new quick_edit_box folder under the WordPress plugins folder.

-Next, we create a new quick_edit_box.php under the quick_edit_box folder.
+- Next, we create a new quick_edit_box.php under the quick_edit_box folder.
 The quick_edit_box.php is our main plugin file for our plugin.

-Add the code below in the quick_edit_box.php.
+- Add the code below to the quick_edit_box.php.

 <?php